Marshall-Dalton/Pipeline_for_anatomical_connectivity_along_the_anterior-posterior_axis_of_the_human_hippocampus/README.md

 This repository contains code for the following preprint paper:

-Marshall A Dalton, Arkiev D'Souza, Jinglei Lv and Fernando Calamante. " Anatomical connectivity along the anterior-posterior axis of the human hippocampus: new insights using quantitative fibre-tracking." bioRxiv (2021).
+Marshall A Dalton, Arkiev D'Souza, Jinglei Lv and Fernando Calamante.
+"Anatomical connectivity along the anterior-posterior axis of the human hippocampus: new insights using quantitative fibre-tracking." bioRxiv (2021).

 Please cite this paper if you use the scrips or code.
 License: CC0 1.0 Universal.